|Nutritional Guidelines (per serving)|

 First, prepare the pasta according to the package instructions.
 Drain it well and allow it to cool.

 Heat half of the extra-virgin olive oil (about 2 tablespoons) in a large skillet over medium heat and add the minced garlic.
-Cook for just a minute or two, stirring, then reduce the heat to low and add the chopped fresh basil and parsley.
+Cook for just a minute or two, stirring and then reduce the heat to low and add the chopped fresh basil and parsley.

 Cook for just one minute, until heated through.
 You just want the fresh herbs to start to get gently warmed in order to release their flavors as much as possible, but you don't want them to actually wilt or start to cook.